I see Nancy Pelosi show America every day that Trump doesn't intimidate her and that she can hold her own. She is getting under his skin.

 A Resume Like No Other

-Nancy Pelosi was the 1st and only women to hold the position of Speaker of the House in 2007, and again in 2019.
+Nancy Pelosi was the first and only woman to hold the position of Speaker of the House in 2007, and again in 2019.
 She has achieved much in her lifetime with room for even more.

 - Inducted into the National Women's Hall of Fame